-In the introduction I mentioned how the current generation of stand alone units require media analysed by a computer, and you maybe confused to learn that Denon DJ has it’s own software that it recommends you use with your music before using the Prime 4.
-However where as the competition at the moment relies on you doing this before a vast majority of performance features are at all possible, the Prime 4 has it’s own built in processor and can actually perform the analysis on the fly should you skip the computer part.
+In the introduction, I mentioned how the current generation of stand-alone units require media analysed by a computer, and you maybe confused to learn that Denon DJ has its own software that it recommends you use with your music before using the Prime 4.
+However, whereas the competition at the moment relies on you doing this before a vast majority of performance features are at all possible, the Prime 4 has it’s own built-in processor and can actually perform the analysis on the fly should you skip the computer part.

 Using Rekordbox, Serato and Traktor on the Prime 4

-Denon DJ are aware that many DJ’s are using media analysed by competitors software and as such the Prime 4 can read and play any media set up using Pioneer DJ Rekordbox, Serato Crates and Native Instruments Traktor Pro playlists with BPM, Hot Cues, Loops and all other performance features intact.
-This is an essential step in making the Prime 4 a real one for all player, regardless of your current set up you can approach the player with no preparation and within a few seconds the player will have converted your media and performance data into Engine Prime format ready to play!
+Denon DJ is aware that many DJ’s are using media analysed by competitors software and as such the Prime 4 can read and play any media set up using Pioneer DJ Rekordbox, Serato Crates and Native Instruments Traktor Pro playlists with BPM, Hot Cues, Loops and all other performance feature intact.
+This is an essential step in making the Prime 4 a real one for all player, regardless of your current set up you can approach the player with no preparation and within a few seconds, the player will have converted your media and performance data into Engine Prime format ready to play!
 Don’t worry it leaves the original data in place too so you can go back to your usual players with no issue.

 Managing files on the Prime 4

 The Denon DJ Prime 4 also offers more ways than ever to play your media on the unit.
 Featuring a huge, 4 USB ports (one of the USB’s being especially to charge your phone/camera with a higher output voltage), 1 SD card reader and a 2.5″ SATA Hard drive bay you will never be short of ways to load music into the Prime 4.